albertobraschi/radiant-ray-extension/HELP_admin.markdown

 Disabling extensions
 --------------------

-With Ray you can disabling any installed extension by running
+With Ray you can disable any installed extension by running

     rake ray:dis name=extension_name